 Access into Little Cottonwood Canyon for pedestrians and cyclists is generally available along S.R.
-210. Figure 1.4-5 shows bicycle facilities in the study area.
+210 and S.R.
+209. Figure 1.4-5 shows bicycle facilities in the study area.
 In 2016, UDOT striped, and where necessary widened, S.R.
 210 from Big Cottonwood Canyon to the entrance of Little Cottonwood Canyon, providing a continuous bicycle lane along the approximately 3.7-mile segment of S.R.
 210 and connection to the canyons.
+However, S.R.
+210 from Fort Union Boulevard to the entrance to Little Cottonwood Canyon has few sidewalks (less than 5%) and other types of pedestrian facilities.
 The 2017 Bikeways Map of Salt Lake City and Salt Lake County identifies S.R.
-210 as a low-comfort bicycle route because the bicycle facilities (bicycle lane and shoulders) are on a busy street or moderate-volume road (Salt Lake City and others 2017).
+210 including Wasatch Boulevard as a low-comfort bicycle route because the bicycle facilities (bicycle lane and shoulders) are on a busy street or moderate-volume road (Salt Lake City and others 2017).
 Narrow and unpaved shoulders in Little Cottonwood Canyon force many cyclists into the vehicle travel lane.

 The designated bicycle lane on S.R.
 210 from Fort Union Boulevard to Little Cottonwood Canyon Road could increase bicycle use in Little Cottonwood Canyon.
-Although it has no formal bicycle lanes, S.R.
+Although it has no formal bicycle lanes from Wasatch Boulevard to S.R.
+210, S.R.
 209 is a bicycle route for accessing Little Cottonwood Canyon.
-Currently, Little Cottonwood Canyon Road does not have formal bicycle or pedestrian facilities; however, some shoulder-widening improvements were recently completed in the canyon (Mountain Accord 2015).
+The Wasatch Front 2019 to 2050 RTP and Sandy City Proposed Trails Master Plan indicate plans to add a buffered bicycle/pedestrian lane on S.R.
+209 in this segment (Sandy City 2019).
+Currently, Little Cottonwood Canyon Road does not have formal bicycle or pedestrian facilities; however, some shoulder-widening improvements were recently completed in the canyon (Mountain Accord 2015a).

 Cycling the canyon has become a popular activity and is listed on several cycling websites as a challenging but scenic ride.
 In addition, the annual Snowbird Bicycle Hill Climb, which has about 200 participants, starts at the UTA park-and-ride lot at Highland Drive and S.R.
 209 and ends at Snowbird Entry 2.
 The Tour of Utah, an annual professional cycling race, has a stage during this multi-day event that uses Little Cottonwood Canyon Road.
-This event attracts hundreds of riders and thousands of spectators.
+This event attracts hundreds of riders and thousands of spectators, and the road is closed to vehicles during this event.
 For more information about the condition of bicycle and pedestrian facilities in Little Cottonwood Canyon, see Section 1.4.3.2, Little Cottonwood Canyon Road - North Little Cottonwood Road to Alta.